The contact process with fitness on random trees: Proof of Theorem

 Furthermore, the expected waiting time to see the recovery of $\rho$ is conditionally on the fitness and on the event that the recovery happens first. \item Possibility 2.
-The root $\rho$ infects any of its children, say $v_i$, before the recovery of $\rho$ happens.
-Conditioning on the fitness, the vertex $v_i$ is selected with probability proportional to the fitness of the root's children, i.e., with probability
+The root $\rho$ infects any of its children, say $v_i$, before the recovery of~$\rho$.
+The vertex $v_i$ is selected with probability proportional to the fitness of the root's children, i.e.\ with probability